chingkamhing/my-api-lambda/README.md

 ## API Gateway

-* this lambda is supposed to be called from API Gateway
+The above lambda is supposed to be called from API Gateway.

+### How to deploy
+* in "API Gateway" > "APIs", click "Create API" button
-* create a new resource of "PUT" "/callback/company-1001"
+* in "API Gateway" > "APIs" > "Resources", click "Create resource" and "Create method" accordingly to create a new resource of "PUT" "/callback/company-1001"
+* once all APIs are created, click "Deploy API" button
+    + select "No stage" for the very first deployment (somehow, must deploy as "No stage" first before you can create a stage)
+    + click "Deploy" button to deploy
+* in "API Gateway" > "APIs" > "My Callback API (on2i8y7rxj)" > "Stages"
+    + click "Create stage" button to create a new stage, in "Deployment", select the datetime of the appropriate deploy
+    + click "Create stage" button again to really create it
 * added "Resources" > "Integration request" > "Mapping templates"
     ```
     ##  See https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html